 If an applicant or participant believes that any family member has been discriminated against by HACA or an owner, the family should advise HACA.
-HUD requires HACA to make every reasonable attempt to determine whether the applicant's or participant's assertions have merit and take any warranted corrective action.
+HACA will make every reasonable attempt to determine whether the applicant's or participant's assertions have merit and take any warranted corrective action.
 In addition, HACA is required to provide the applicant or participant with information about how to file a discrimination complaint [24 CFR 982.304].